 GDP Annual Growth Rate in Cape Verde averaged 3.89 percent from 1981 until 2019, reaching an all time high of 13.60 percent in the third quarter of 2008 and a record low of -3.40 percent in the first quarter of 2013.
 This page provides the latest reported value for - Cape Verde GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Cape Verde GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2020.

-GDP Annual Growth Rate in Cape Verde is expected to be 4.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Cape Verde to stand at 5.30 in 12 months time.
-In the long-term, the Cape Verde GDP Annual Growth Rate is projected to trend around 5.10 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Cape Verde is expected to be -2.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Cape Verde to stand at 2.80 in 12 months time.
+In the long-term, the Cape Verde GDP Annual Growth Rate is projected to trend around 5.30 percent in 2021 and 6.00 percent in 2022, according to our econometric models.